julijaschwarz/screenshot-maker/README.md

-# My successful java experiment
+# My successful Java experiment
 This is a console program that allows you to take screenshots of your screen every 5-10 seconds and save them in a folder on DropBox.

-Before using the file "MyThread.java", you need to enter the token from your folder on Dropbox.
+Before using the file `MyThread.java`, you need to enter the token from your folder on Dropbox.

 Creating a Dropbox Folder:

-- log into your account at https://www.dropbox.com/
+- Log into your account at https://www.dropbox.com/.

-- select three points in the lower right corner and select "Developers"
+- Select three points in the lower right corner and select "Developers".

-- then you need to click on the button "Create apps"
+- Then you need to click on the button "Create apps"/.

-- in the appeared form select "Dropbox API" and "App folder"
+- In the appeared form select "Dropbox API" and "App folder".

-- in a new window, click on the button "generate"
+- In a new window, click on the button "generate".

-- a token will appear.
-This token must be specified in the file "MyThread.java" on line 12.
+- A token will appear.
+This token must be specified in the file `MyThread.java`.

 **Using this code, please, don't make illegal things** ; )